ArisC123/Cardoso-Data-Science-Portfolio/MLStreamlitApp/README.md

 - Encode categorical variables

 ### 📈 Model Selection
-- Logistic Regression
+- Decision Tree: A non-linear model that splits the data based on feature thresholds, offering flexibility and interpretability.
-- Decision Tree
+- Logistic Regression: A linear classification model useful for binary classification problems

 ### ⚙️ Hyperparameters
-- **Decision Tree**: Criterion, Max Depth, Min Samples Split, Min Samples Leaf
+- **Decision Tree**: Users can interactively select values for **Criterion**, **Max Depth**, **Min Samples Split**, **Min Samples Leaf** to control model complexity and performance
 - **Logistic Regression**: None for this app

 ### 📊 Model Evaluation